 A beautiful, challenging bike trip from Glacier to Yellowstone

-This is the most challenging trip that we offer.
-The ride starts in West Glacier and finishes in Red Lodge.
+This is the most challenging trip that we offer, starting in West Glacier and finishing in Red Lodge.
 In one week, we’ll cross the Continental Divide, pedal over Going-to-the-Sun Road in Glacier National Park, then parallel the Rocky Mountain Front before heading south to Yellowstone and Beartooth Pass Highway.
 Going-to-the-Sun Road is a must-do ride in itself – with breathtaking views of u-shaped valleys, mountain lakes, rivers, glaciers, and one of the most complete ecosystems in the world.
 The first day’s riding is epic, but don’t worry – the rest of the trip has incredible rides with rolling hills, views of the Rocky Mountains, and overnights in small Montana towns.
 We decided that doing one bucket list ride was not enough for this trip, so we added the Beartooth Pass.
-This ride starts in Montana and crosses into Wyoming, climbing many hairpin turns to the summit at 10,947′, before circling back into Montana.
-You will get spectacular views of the Absaroka-Beartooth Wilderness, home to 25 peaks over 12,000′ in height.
+This ride starts in Montana and crosses into Wyoming, climbing many hairpin turns to the summit at 10,947 feet, before circling back into Montana.
+You will get spectacular views of the Absaroka-Beartooth Wilderness, home to 25 peaks over 12,000 feet in height.
 The trip finishes in the town of Red Lodge for some real small-town Montana fun.

 The Glacier to Yellowstone trip includes breakfast, lunch and dinner – and everything in between.
 We have a combination of Cycling House chef-prepared meals and a few meals at local restaurants of our choice.
 Our chefs pride themselves on serving high-quality, nutritious food under the Big Sky.
 In Montana, we source as much local food as possible.
-This means we’re shopping for produce at farmers markets and working with a farm in the Flathead Valley that provides us with our dairy, and all our loaves of bread and pastries are baked fresh at Le Petit Outre in Missoula.
+This means we’re shopping for produce at farmers markets and working with a farm in the Flathead Valley that provides us with our dairy.
 To top it off, we have bountiful amounts of ice-cold Big Sky Brewing Co. beer to finish each day.